-an overview and analysis of the effectiveness of aftercare programs for juvenile and young adult offenders.
-The results indicated
+- Beyond detention: The effectiveness of aftercare for juvenile and young adult offenders

-effect above and beyond what juvenile and young adult offenders released from detention received elsewhere in one form or another.
+Overall, the most precise inference that we can make is that in the studies included in this dissertation no compelling evidence was found that receiving NPAP aftercare services provides any additional effect above and beyond what juvenile and young adult offenders released from detention received elsewhere in one form or another.

 - Please note that the section 'Dankwoord (acknowledgements)' is not included in the thesis downloads.

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.